From the 2008 archive.

 We will now apply a filter but first make sure you have the image selected in the layers window(a white square over the image, not the layer mask), then go to Filter -> Blur -> Lens blur….
 This will bring up a filter interface.

-Now i’ll explain the settings for this interface.
-For the tilt shift effect you need to select the Depth map source to Layer mask.
+Now I’ll explain the settings for this interface.
+For the tilt-shift effect, you need to select the Depth map source to Layer mask.
 You can play width the blur focal distance to get a different effect or just leave it at 0.

 Noise is the setting you usually don’t want, it simulates errors that are made when using high ISO setting on a digital photo camera, use 0 here.

 That’s it, hit OK and see what you get.
-Also delete or hide the Mask of the image layer.
+Also, delete or hide the Mask of the image layer.
 This is what it should look like.

 And these are the buildings at 100%.
 They already look like they were made of cardboard and painted.
-But the next step will make that feel even better, we’re going to adjust the colors.
+But the next step will make that feel even better, we’re going to adjust the colours.